dmd-program/dmd-300-master/design-project-2/project-2-project-description.md

 **Premium Choice**: [Midjourney](https://www.midjourney.com/): A fantastic tool that is worth a month of subscription to try it out.
 Uses a simple interface via Discord, where you type commands to generate or modify images.
 Follow their [quick start guide](https://docs.midjourney.com/docs/quick-start) and read about the many [commands](https://docs.midjourney.com/docs/command-list) and [parameters](https://docs.midjourney.com/docs/parameter-list) available to customize your results.

 **Free Recommendations:**

 - [Bing Image Creator](https://www.bing.com/images/create): Uses DALL-E model, and is pretty great and easy to use.
 - [Playground](https://playgroundai.com): A powerful GUI for generating images with Stable Diffussion; 1000 free images and licensed for commercial use.
 - [Adobe Firefly](https://firefly.adobe.com/): Notable for the fact that its AI model was trained exclusively on images Adobe owns \(through Adobe Stock\), so it is not exploiting artists by copying their style, if that's a concern for you.

+**Example Prompts**
+- "A photograph of a man lounging under a tree on a summer afternoon, golden hour, cinematic bokeh, sepia colors."
+- "A cartoon illustration of watermelon hugging a tomato, vibrant colors and radiating lines of energy."

+Use very descriptive language, references to specific art styles, camera terms, or art media.
+You can alter the prompt if the results aren't to your liking, and remember that Midjourney has very specific [parameters](https://docs.midjourney.com/docs/parameter-list) to help guide the resulting images.

+Most of these tools will generate 4 images at once, and you can pick your favorite one to scale up to a higher resolution.

 **Other Image Tools:**

 - [DALL-E 2](https://openai.com/dall-e-2/): Owned by OpenAi, who makes Chat-GPT, this tool offers a limited number of free images before you have to pay for them.
 - [Hugging Face](https://huggingface.co/spaces): A vast library of user-created tools built on popular machine-learning systems, including some visual interfaces for the open source Stable Diffusion.
 - [Spline Style Transfer](https://spline.design/ai-style-transfer): Spline is a cool web-based 3D modeling app, and while they're still working on a true "text-to-3D" model, you can use text prompts to generate images based on your 3D models, trying out new color or aesthetic ideas in an instant.
+- [Icons8 Upscaler](https://icons8.com/upscaler): Most generative image tools create fairly small images, so this AI tool can be used to scale them up them to larger sizes.

 **Advanced Use of Stable Diffusion:**